jaegertracing/documentation/content/docs/next-release/deployment.md

 #### Upgrade Elasticsearch version

-Elasticsearch define wire and index compatibility versions.
-The index compatibility defines the minimal version a node can be read data from.
+Elasticsearch defines wire and index compatibility versions.
+The index compatibility defines the minimal version a node can read data from.
 For example Elasticsearch 7 can read indices created by Elasticsearch 6, however it cannot read indices created by Elasticsearch 5 even though they use the same index mappings.
 Therefore upgrade from Elasticsearch 6 to 7 does not require any data migration.
-However, upgrade from Elasticsearch 5 to 7 has to be done through Elasticsearch 6 and wait until indices created by ES 5.x are removed or reindex old indices manually.
+However, upgrade from Elasticsearch 5 to 7 has to be done through Elasticsearch 6 and wait until indices created by ES 5.x are removed or explicitly reindexed.

 Refer to the Elasticsearch documentation for wire and index compatibility versions.
 Generally this information can be retrieved from root/ping REST endpoint.